The $8 Billion Diversity Consulting Industry's ROI Problem

 If the foundational research shows mandatory training doesn't work, and if training is the largest revenue category in an $8-9 billion market, then the majority of the money spent on DEI consulting is producing consultants' revenue, not representation change.

 This is not the same as saying the money is wasted in an absolute sense.
-Some of the underlying content — understanding bias, building inclusive communication skills — has value regardless of whether it moves representation numbers.
+Some of the underlying content (understanding bias, building inclusive communication skills) has value regardless of whether it moves representation numbers.
 But the marketing claim, explicit or implicit, is that companies buying these programs will see improved diversity outcomes.
 The evidence does not support that claim.

 What Does Work

-The Dobbin/Kalev research identifies several interventions with positive effects:
+The Dobbin/Kalev research identifies several interventions with positive effects.

 Voluntary mentoring programs.
 When companies create structured mentoring programs that employees opt into, and when those programs pair junior employees from underrepresented groups with senior decision-makers, representation in management increases measurably over five-year periods.
 The mechanism: senior decision-makers develop personal relationships with employees outside their networks and advocate for their advancement.
+The effect size ranges from +9% to +24% depending on the group.

 Diversity task forces with embedded managers.
 When companies create task forces that include line managers (not just HR) and give them explicit accountability for outcomes, representation improves.
 The mechanism: line managers who are part of the task force apply different promotion and hiring practices in their own units.
+They have both information about the problem and skin in the game.

 The Honest Ask